 The Indictment seeks the forfeiture of more than $5 million in property and money derived from the facilitation of prostitution, as well as the Internet domain names myredbook.com and sfredbook.com.

-against and around us.
+committed against and around us.
 It would then be much easier to see the difference between choice and coercion or force.
-Increasing criminalisation of poor working women in the Bay Area is a dangerous move and the most marginalised of us will suffer the worst.
+Increasing criminalisation of poor working women in the Bay Area is a dangerous move and the most marginalised of us will

 Comment: Why Everyone Should be Concerned By the Seizure of MyRedBook.Com